 PROMPT = Prompts for Restructuring Oral Muscular Phonetic Targets.

 A “PROMPT certified” therapist has taken the introductory course, the bridging course, a technique practicum and has completed a self-study project.
-I have found that PROMPT certified therapists are most qualified to help children with motor-speech disorders such as developmental verbal apraxia of speech.
+PROMPT certified therapists are most qualified to help children who have been diagnosed with motor-speech disorders such as developmental / Childhood Apraxia of Speech.

-When I begin working with a two year old who is not speaking or who has very few words, I often incorporate PROMPT techniques along with traditional language development play therapy and Oral Motor therapy for placement.
-A motor-based / apraxia problem can not be ruled out in this scenario.
-Combining these three techniques can facilitate language development.
+When I begin working with a toddler who is not speaking or who has very few words, I often incorporate PROMPT techniques along with traditional language development play therapy and Oral Placement Therapy.
+Childhood Apraxia of Speech or Suspected Motor Speech difficulties can not be ruled out in this scenario.
+Combining PROMPT, Oral Placement Therapy and a strong language program can facilitate language development.

 A tongue thrust occurs when the tongue moves in a horizontal plane (instead of vertical) and pushes against the teeth during a swallow.